2 hurt in Horry County motorcycle crash

 HORRY COUNTY, S.C.
-(WBTW) — Two people were sent to the hospital after a single-vehicle crash involving a motorcycle in Horry County Saturday.
+(WBTW) — Two people were taken to the hospital Saturday evening after a motorcycle crash in Horry County.

-Horry County Fire Rescue (HCFR) said the crash happened shortly after 8:30 p.m. in the area of Highway 544 and Bradford Circle.
+Horry County Fire Rescue said the crash happened about 8:30 p.m. in the area of Highway 544 and Bradford Circle.
+The crash blocked traffic while emergency crews worked at the scene.

-HCFR said lanes of traffic are blocked as of 9:05 p.m. because of the crash.

 The South Carolina Department of Public Safety is investigating.